zhangchbin/RCIL/README.md

 ## Reference
 If this work is useful for you, please cite us by:
 ```
-@inproceedings{zhangCvpr22ContinuSSeg,
+@inproceedings{zhang2022representation,
   title={Representation Compensation Networks for Continual Semantic Segmentation},
-  author={Chang-Bin Zhang and Jiawen Xiao and Xialei Liu and Yingcong Chen and Ming-Ming Cheng},
+  author={Zhang, Chang-Bin and Xiao, Jia-Wen and Liu, Xialei and Chen, Ying-Cong and Cheng, Ming-Ming},
-  booktitle={IEEE Conference on Computer Vision and Pattern Recognition},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={7053--7064},
   year={2022}
 }
 ```

 ## Connect
-If you have any questions about this work, please feel easy to connect with us (zhangchbin ^ gmail.com).
+If you have any questions about this work, please feel easy to connect with us (zhangchbin ^ mail.nankai.edu.cn or zhangchbin ^ gmail.com).